Content Analytics manual configuration

 You can edit regular expressions to modify how you segment pages and assets.

-After you make changes in the Adobe Content Analytics extension, ensure your use publishing flow to start the collection of data based on the changes made.
+After you make changes in the Adobe Content Analytics web extension, use the publishing flow to start collecting data.

 Versioning